A gourmet weeknight dinner option that comes together in 25 minutes and is (almost!) one pan: classic fettuccine carbonara in a white wine sauce.

 The best part?

 I still have leftovers to get me through today.
 Score!

 - Place eggs in a bowl of warm water to bring them to room temperature.
 Set aside while completing the next few steps.

-- In a large, deep saucepan, cook fettuccine in salted water per package directions, typically 10-12 minutes.
+- In a large pot, cook fettuccine in salted water per package directions, typically 10-12 minutes.
 Drain pasta, but reserve 1/2 cup of the starchy pasta water.

 - While pasta cooks, warm extra virgin olive oil a large skillet over medium heat.
 Add chopped bacon and cook for 2 minutes.
 Add garlic and red pepper flakes and cook for another 3 minutes.
 Pour in white wine and stir ingredients.
 Keeping heat on medium, allow sauce to simmer until the palest parts of the bacon turn rosey pink, typically 5-8 minutes.